 Existing work typically uses structural aspects of text for distinguishing important text segments from less important ones in terms of their contribution to a text's overall sentiment, and subsequently weights a segment's conveyed sentiment in accordance with its importance.
-A segment's importance has often been related to its position in a text [19], yet recent methods make coarse-grained distinctions between segments based on their rhetorical roles [5, 8, 24] by applying Rhetorical Structure Theory (RST) [13].
+A segment's importance has often been related to its position in a text [19], yet recent methods make coarse-grained distinctions between segments based on their rhetorical roles [5, 8, 24] by applying Rhetorical Structure Theory (RST) [12].

-While the potential of exploiting isolated rhetorical roles for sentiment analysis has already been demonstrated by existing work, the full rhetorical structure in which these roles are defined has thus far been ignored.
-However, a text segment with a particular rhetorical role can consist of smaller subordinate segments that are rhetorically related to one another, thus forming a hierarchical rhetorical tree structure.
+While the potential of exploiting isolated rhetorical roles for sentiment analysis has been shown, the full rhetorical structure in which these roles are defined has thus far been ignored.
+Yet, a text segment with a rhetorical role can consist of smaller subordinate segments that are rhetorically related to one another, thus forming a hierarchical rhetorical tree structure.
 Important segments may contain less important parts.
+Since accounting for such structural aspects enables a better understanding of text [14], we hypothesize that guiding sentiment analysis by a deep analysis of a text's rhetorical structure can yield a better understanding of conveyed sentiment with respect to an entity of interest.